1943 Indiana Hoosiers football team

 The 1943 Indiana Hoosiers football team represented the Indiana Hoosiers in the 1943 Big Ten Conference football season.
 The participated as members of the Big Ten Conference.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana.
 The team was coached by Bo McMillin, in his 10th year as head coach of the Hoosiers.

+In the final Litkenhous Ratings, Indiana ranked 16th among the nation's college and service teams with a rating of 100.7.